amirakul/JavaScript-Challenge/README.md

 * Created a basic HTML web page .

-* Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.
+* Using the UFO dataset provided in the form of an array of JavaScript objects, wrote code that appends a table to the web page and then adds new rows of data for each UFO sighting.

 * Use a date form in your HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.